brajesh623/Dynamic_PDF_Generator/README.md

 Build a Spring Boot Application with REST API to generate PDF using Java Template Engine.

 # Requirement
-i) REST API to accept data and generate a PDF based on the received data. ii) Ability to download the above-generated PDF
+* REST API to accept data and generate a PDF based on the received data.
+* Ability to download the above-generated PDF

 Use Java Template Engines like Thymeleaf or iText to generate the PDF and store it on the local storage which can be retrieved later.
 The input should have a proper schema.